intentor/adic/README.md

 #### Injecting from multiple containers

-When injecting into `MonoBehaviour` using the `this.Inject()` method, every available container in the <a href="#quick-start">context root</a> is used.
+When injecting into `MonoBehaviour`/`StateMachineBehaviour` using the `this.Inject()` method, every available container in the <a href="#quick-start">context root</a> is used.
 If you want to restrict the containers from which injection occurs, use the `InjectFromContainer` attribute in conjunction with a container identifier.

 ##### Setting a container identifier